 Wallace is a tiny town located in the state of West Virginia.
 With a population of 201 people and just one neighborhood, Wallace is the 251st largest community in West Virginia.
 Wallace has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Wallace, you'll notice that it is more blue-collar than most other communities in America.
-44.30% of Wallace’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Wallace is generally considered to be a blue-collar town.
+44.30% of the Wallace workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wallace is a town of construction workers and builders, sales and office workers, and managers.
 There are especially a lot of people living in Wallace who work in office and administrative support (26.58%), healthcare (8.86%), and management occupations (8.86%).

-Wallace’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Wallace’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Wallace has relatively fewer families with younger children, and/or college students.
 Combined, this makes Wallace a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.